Weekly Ways I’ve Used AI in Studio: Week 1

 Then I asked it to help me organize my next steps:

 → Outcome: Three strong proposals sent.
-Less time fear surfing the internet and more time moving toward creating sharp pictures for potential clients.
+Less time fear-surfing the internet and more time moving toward creating sharp pictures for potential clients.